wtbates99/pandas-monday/README.md

 # pandas-monday

-A Python package that enables seamless integration between pandas DataFrames and Monday.com boards.
+The goal is to create a Python package that enables seamless integration between pandas DataFrames and Monday.com boards.
 This library allows you to easily read data from Monday.com boards into pandas DataFrames and write DataFrames back to Monday.com boards.

 ## Installation